cropinghigh/sdrpp-tetra-demodulator/README.md

           }

       to config.json, or add it via Module manager

 Usage:

   1. Find TETRA frequency you want to receive

   2. Move demodulator VFO to the center of it

-  3. After some time, it will sync to the carrier and you'll likely see 4 constellation points(sync requires at least ~10dB of signal)
+  3. After some time, it will sync to the carrier and you'll likely see 4 constellation points(sync requires at least ~20dB of signal)

-  4. To use osmo-tetra-sq5bpf with it, you need:

-      Build osmo-tetra-sq5bpf itself (you can use my version with fixed compilation issues for latest GCC: https://github.com/cropinghigh/osmo-tetra-sq5bpf)

-      Configure network address and port, or leave them default.

-      Start decoder listening on the required port, for example:

-          socat - udp-listen:8355 | ./tetra-rx -s -r -e /dev/stdin

-      Start network in the module

-      If everything was done right, you will see decoded BURSTs from tetra-rx
+  4. If the channel is unencrypted, just wait for the voice activity and listen to it!